hughpaud2014/javaCompleteReferenceBundle/README.md

 ## The Purpose

-The purpose of this java project is to demonstrate the Java language.
+<p>The purpose of this java project is to demonstrate the Java language.
 We are using the Oracle: Java The Complete Reference 11th edition by Herbert Schildt (not associated with this project) as a guide for educational purposes.
 In normal development, Apps/Programs are developed with many files, that in layman's terms, "piggy-back" off each other to form one fully operational application.
-What is quite often forgotten is that many of the files in those apps/programs are individual apps/programs themselves that perform a task.
+What is quite often forgotten is that many of the files in those apps/programs are individual apps/programs themselves that perform a task.</p>

-For example, I might have an app that will contain a java file that serves as the entry point for the application, such as App.java.
-Next, I may have a file called Person.java, well Person.java will contain all the necessary building blocks that will only deal with the Person class that the App.java file will use.
+<p>For example, I might have an app that will contain a java file that serves as the entry point for the application, such as App.java.
+Next, I may have a file called Person.java, well Person.java will contain all the necessary building blocks that will only deal with the Person class that the App.java file will use.</p>

-If any sample code requires these complex structures, it will be defined in a subfolder located in the `src` folder.
-To distinguish files I label them as Tracks.
-The reason for using the term tracks is to help those learn and may need more resources and can just review topics in appropriate track level.
-Picture this learning to be like being in detention and just simply writing something over and over again till it is burned in your memory.
+<p>If any sample code requires these complex structures, it will be defined in a subfolder located in the `src` folder.
+To distinguish files I label them as the topic of demonstration.
+This is to help those learn and may need more resources and can just review topics in appropriate designation level.
+Picture this learning is just simply writing something over and over again till it is burned in your memory. </p>

-I hope this project can grow for those from beginners to advanced learners.
+<p>I hope this project can grow for those from beginners to advanced learners.</p>

-- Paul Hughes
+<em>- Paul Hughes</p>

 ## Getting Started
 Java Install